Edition of 100

 Unsigned and unnumbered

-Issued with a certificate of authenticity from Al Held Foundation
+Issued with a certificate of provenance from Al Held Foundation

 Published by Brooke Alexander, Inc. 1969